A lower bound on the saturation number and a strengthening for triangle-free graphs: Lower bounds for triangle-free graphs and saturation numbers of trees with small diameter

+Further, there is a subset $C$ of $k_0$ neighbors of either $x$ or $y$ such that $|N(z) - (C \cup \{x,y\})| \geq k_1 - 1$ for some $z \in N(x) \cup N(y)$.
 A number of statements similar to those above can be made about the neighbors of nonadjacent vertices in a graph $G$ which is saturated with respect to a triangle-free graph $H$.

-To strengthen Theorem~\ref{thm:general}, we will use one particular property of such a graph $G$:
+If every edge $uv$ in $H$ with $\wt_0(uv) = k_0$ has a degree-$(k_0 + 1)$ endpoint with a neighbor $w$ of degree $k_1'$, then we can make a stronger statement.
+In this case, if $x$ and $y$ are nonadjacent vertices of degrees at most $k_0$ in an $H$-saturated graph $G$, then for at least one of them, having neighborhood $N$, there exists $z \in N$ with $|N(z) - (N \cup \{x,y\})| \geq k_1' - 1$.
+This is because if, say, $y$ is to play the role of the degree-$(k_0 + 1)$ endpoint of an edge in $H$ minimizing $\wt_0$ with a degree-$k_1'$ neighbor, then every neighbor of $y$ is used, and none can make triangles with $z$, in this copy of $H$ (see Figure~{\ref{fig:triangle-free_high-degree}}).
+Thus, in this case, $G$ has the following property:

-We will use this property in a similar manner as we used Proposition~\ref{prop:neighborclique} in the proofs of Lemmas~\ref{lem:generalpart1} and~\ref{lem:generalpart2}.
-In the following proposition, and elsewhere in this section, given positive integers $k_0 < k_1'$ and a graph $G$ with property~\eqref{propertyP}, we refer to vertices of degree at least $k_1'$ as {\em high-degree vertices} and to those of degree at most $k_0$ as {\em low-degree}.
+We will use these properties in a similar manner as we used Proposition~\ref{prop:neighborclique} in the proofs of Lemmas~\ref{lem:generalpart1} and~\ref{lem:generalpart2}.
+Throughout this section, given positive integers $k_0 < k_1'$ and a graph $G$ with property~\eqref{P1} or~\eqref{P2}, we refer to vertices of degree at least $k_1'$ as {\em high-degree vertices} and to those of degree at most $k_0$ as {\em low-degree}.

-\begin{prop} Let $k_0 < k_1'$, and let $G$ be a graph with property~\eqref{propertyP}.
+\begin{prop} Let $k_0 < k_1'$, and let $G$ be a graph with property~\eqref{P2}.
 The set of low-degree vertices $v$ in $G$ such that either \begin{enumerate}[(i)] \item $v$ has no high-degree neighbor, or \item $v$ has a single high-degree neighbor $w$, $d(w) = k_1'$, and $N(v) \cap N(w) \neq \varnothing$ \end{enumerate} is a clique. \end{prop}